open-lms-open-source/content-access-s3/docs/00-what-is-this.md

 * Option to integrate with other AWS services to take action when new files are available
 * New database backups available daily, usually by 8am (Australian central time)
+* Log files available within 1 - 2 days
+* Content from the Moodle file store available in real time

 Next: [Prerequisites](01-prerequisites.md)